Bernard Cornwell bibliography: The Sharpe stories

 Cornwell's best known books feature the adventures of Richard Sharpe, a British soldier during the Napoleonic Wars.

 The first 11 books of the Sharpe series (beginning in chronological order with Sharpe's Rifles and ending with Sharpe's Waterloo, published in the US as Waterloo) detail Sharpe's adventures in various Peninsular War campaigns over the course of 6–7 years.
 Subsequently, Cornwell wrote a prequel quintet – Sharpe's Tiger, Sharpe's Triumph, Sharpe's Fortress, Sharpe's Trafalgar and Sharpe's Prey – depicting Sharpe's adventures under Wellington's command in India, including his hard-won promotion to the officer corps, his return to Britain and his arrival in the 95th Rifles, and a sequel, Sharpe's Devil, set six years after the end of the wars.

 He also wrote Sharpe's Battle, a novel "inserted" into his previous continuity, taking place during the Battle of Fuentes de Oñoro.
 It has been asserted [unattributed] that Cornwell was initially dubious about the casting of Sean Bean for the television adaptations.
 However, Cornwell effectively scotches this assertion in an interview with the "CompleatSeanBean" website.
 Indeed, Cornwell states in the same interview that he "was utterly delighted that it was to be Sean Bean".
 Cornwell also dedicated Sharpe's Battle to Sean Bean, and has admitted that he subtly changed the writing of the character to align with Bean's portrayal.
 Since 2003, he has written further "missing adventures" set during the "classic" Peninsular War era.

 The following is the correct 'historical' order, although they are all standalone stories:

 The Starbuck Chronicles

 A tetralogy set during the American Civil War.
 The title character, Nathaniel Starbuck, is a Northerner who has decided to fight for the South in a Virginian regiment, the Faulconer Legion.
 The last novel to date in the series has been The Bloody Ground, taking place during the Antietam Campaign.
 Cornwell has said that he plans to write more Starbuck novels, but has not done so yet.
-On his website Cornwell has recently stated that he is 'thinking' about Starbuck again.